-Singapore sees Brexit as chance to recruit London's FinTech talent
+Singapore sees Brexit as chance to lure FinTech talent from London

-Twitter, facing pressure for not doing enough to curb abusive behavior on its platform, said on Tuesday it would upgrade some features to better combat cyber-bullying.

-SINGAPORE Britain leaving the European Union is opening up an opportunity for Singapore to recruit talent for its ambitious plans to become a leading financial technology hub, said the chief FinTech officer of the city-state's central bank.
+SINGAPORE (Reuters) - Britain's vote to leave the European Union opens an opportunity for Singapore to recruit talent for its ambitious plans to become a leading financial technology hub, the chief FinTech officer of the city-state's central bank said.

 "First thing after Brexit happened, we talked about talent - talent coming out of the UK," said Sopnendu Mohanty of the Monetary Authority of Singapore at a panel discussion at Singapore's first FinTech festival.

-"I agree they have a huge pool of talent and it's good to have something like that so we can take some talent out.
+"I agree they have a huge pool of talent and it's good to have something like that so we can take some talent out."

-Britain's economic secretary to the treasury Simon Kirby, one of the officials in attendance, told the audience that London will remain a leading financial center, though he acknowledged that Singapore might be able to lure some of the talent.
+Simon Kirby, Britain's economic secretary to the treasury, told the audience that London will remain a leading financial center, though he acknowledged Singapore might be able to lure some of the talent.

+However, he later told Reuters: "I don't think it is already happening."

+He further defended his turf, noting "there are more FinTech businesses in Ireland and the UK than in the rest of Europe put together".
+Kirby promised to "do everything" to make sure access to European markets remains in place after Brexit occurs.

 Mohanty said Singapore was making its own efforts to develop talent, building a research center dedicated to FinTech and retraining people from the financial industry.